-Proposals appraised and recommended by the Empowered Committee: Of the sixteen proposals received, fifteen proposals amounting to Rs.
-2048 crore have been appraised and recommended.
-The proposals so appraised are at different stages of implementation and fund is utilised as per the requirement of the project.
+Proposals amounting to about Rs.
+2,200 crore have been received, appraised and recommended under the Nirbhaya Fund.
+The projects mentioned below are at different levels of implementation and the Fund is utilised as per the requirement of the project.